vpusher/htp/README.md

 - Customizable with default headers and default HTTP session.
 - cURL like logs in the console for debugging purpose.
 - HTTP Headers and Media types libraries.
+- Crossplatform (Linux, macOS, iOS, tvOS, watchOS)
 - No dependency !

 ## Setup

+Using Swift Package Manager (or directly in XCode), add the package `vpusher/htp` as a new dependency and you are done !

 ### Define a model/entity